Which Brands to Avoid and Which to Look For When Cat Food Shopping

-1. They try to market themselves as being more “holistic,” but some of the meat meal they used for dog food tested positive for pentobarbital—which, if you believe the FDA, doesn’t mean it’s bad for your pet, but I, for one, am deeply, deeply skeptical.
+- They market themselves as a “holistic” brand, but some of the meat meal they used for dog food tested positive for pentobarbital—which, if you believe the FDA, doesn’t mean it’s bad for your pet, but I, for one, am deeply, deeply skeptical.

-These brands are marketed as “premium” and typically charge quite a bit more than the companies listed above, but they aren’t much better.
-What’s more, many of the names on this list were part of the big pet food recall in 2007.
+These brands market themselves as “premium” and typically charge a lot more than the companies listed above, but aren’t much better, with many of the names on this list part of the big pet food recall in 2007.
 The sad truth is, most of these companies use exactly the same manufacturer and exactly the same ingredients from exactly the same sources.

 - Science Diet

-These brands usually claim that to use “human-grade” ingredients, eschew artificial preservatives, and seem to get the fact that cats are carnivores.
-This doesn’t mean these companies are perfect; they’re some of the worst culprits when it comes to throwing in trendy “holistic” supplements in cat food that are actually toxic to cats, like alfalfa and rosemary.
-Yes, the quantities used are minute, but if I’m wigging out about 150 ppm ethoxyquin, you bet I’m viewing this sort of practice with a jaundiced eye.
-Look through the ingredient list carefully, and make sure to rotate between brands that do and don’t contain these iffy ingredients.
+These brands claim that to use “human-grade” ingredients and seem to get the fact that cats are carnivores.
+This doesn’t mean these companies are perfect; they’re some of the worst culprits when it comes to throwing supplements that either don’t do anything, or are actually toxic to cats in large quantities, like alfalfa and rosemary.

 But by and large, the companies listed below are reputable and provide decent-quality food.
 If you mix and match a good variety of flavors and brands from the list below, you’ll probably be feeding your cats a better diet than 90% of all the cats out there.